WardLT/applied-ai-for-materials/README.md

 Either download the repository as a ZIP file or [clone it using git](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 The computational environments needed for each module are described in the README for that module.

+If you install using git, you can update the course materials through calling `git pull` from within the directory.
+Otherwise, you will need to re-download the repository to receive updates.

 ### Related Resources

 Further resources available for this course are available elsewhere:

-- [Slides](https://1drv.ms/u/s!AswJEkleh18Ah49dGc89htZMDm65cw?e=3GMRig): Slides available in PDF and PPTX format from OneDrive.
-This is my live copy
+- [Slides](https://1drv.ms/u/s!AswJEkleh18Ah49dGc89htZMDm65cw?e=3GMRig): My working copy of the slides, available in PDF and PPTX format from OneDrive.

 ## Course Outline